giellalt/lang-sme/sme.md

 | Flag | Explanation
 | ---- | -----------
-|  @P.CmpFrst.FALSE@first | Require that words tagged as such only appear first
+ |  @P.CmpFrst.FALSE@ | Require that words tagged as such only appear first
-|  @D.CmpPref.TRUE@ENDLEX | Block such words from entering ENDLEX
+ |  @D.CmpPref.TRUE@ | Block such words from entering ENDLEX
-|  @P.CmpPref.FALSE@compounds | Block these words from making further compounds
+ |  @P.CmpPref.FALSE@ | Block these words from making further compounds
-|  @D.CmpLast.TRUE@R | Block such words from entering R
+ |  @D.CmpLast.TRUE@ | Block such words from entering R
-|  @D.CmpNone.TRUE@compounding | Combines with the next tag to prohibit compounding
+ |  @D.CmpNone.TRUE@ | Combines with the next tag to prohibit compounding
-|  @U.CmpNone.FALSE@compounding | Combines with the prev tag to prohibit compounding
+ |  @U.CmpNone.FALSE@ | Combines with the prev tag to prohibit compounding
-|  @U.CmpNone.TRUE@compounding | Combines with the two previous ones to block compounding
+ |  @U.CmpNone.TRUE@ | Combines with the two previous ones to block compounding
-|  @P.CmpOnly.TRUE@R | Sets a flag to indicate that the word has passed R
+ |  @P.CmpOnly.TRUE@ | Sets a flag to indicate that the word has passed R
-|  @D.CmpOnly.FALSE@root. | Disallow words coming directly from root.
+ |  @D.CmpOnly.FALSE@ | Disallow words coming directly from root.
-|  @D.CmpHyph.TRUE@nouns | Flag to control hyphenated compounds like proper nouns
+ |  @D.CmpHyph.TRUE@ | Flag to control hyphenated compounds like proper nouns
-|  @U.CmpHyph.FALSE@nouns | Flag to control hyphenated compounds like proper nouns
+ |  @U.CmpHyph.FALSE@ | Flag to control hyphenated compounds like proper nouns
-|  @U.CmpHyph.TRUE@nouns | Flag to control hyphenated compounds like proper nouns
+ |  @U.CmpHyph.TRUE@ | Flag to control hyphenated compounds like proper nouns
-|  @C.CmpHyph@nouns | Flag to control hyphenated compounds like proper nouns
+ |  @C.CmpHyph@ | Flag to control hyphenated compounds like proper nouns

 Use the following flag diacritics to control downcasing of derived proper nouns (e.g. Finnish Pariisi -> pariisilainen).
 See e.g. North Sámi for how to use